 Takeaways

-Just like dumbbells, kettlebells, and resistance bands, the Hammer Rack is a great strength training tool to incorporate into your workout routine.
-Ben and Griffen did a great job explaining how to set up and safely use the equipment, but there are two other major ways that you can make sure you won't fail at the squat rack.
-First, nail down your form!
-Having good squat form will keep you from tipping over, risking injury, and help you get the most out of this weighted exercise.
-Second, don't lift too heavy or do too many reps.
-Starting with a lower amount of weight and then adding or removing weights as necessary will be the best practice when starting at the squat rack.
+Like dumbbells, kettlebells, and resistance bands, the Hammer Rack is a great strength training tool to incorporate into your workout routine.
+Ben and Griffen did a great job explaining how to set up and safely use the equipment, but there are two other major ways to ensure you won't fail at the squat rack.

 Leave A Comment